Text size

 Photo of the Speakers

-Ⅲ. Trilateral insight-sharing session on diversity and inclusion with the Japan Intellectual Property Association (JIPA) DE & I Society Working Group and the Japan Patent Attorneys Association (JPAA) DE & I Promotion Committee(2nd Meeting: February 2025)
+III.
+Second trilateral meeting on diversity and inclusion with JIPA DE & I Society Working Group and JPAA DE & I Promotion Committee(February 2025)

-In February 2025, the second opinion exchange meeting among the Japan Intellectual Property Association (JIPA) DE&I Society Working Group, the Japan Patent Attorneys Association DE&I Promotion Committee, and other parties was held at the Patent Attorneys Association Hall.
+In February 2025, the second meeting among the Japan Intellectual Property Association (JIPA) DE&I Society Working Group, the Japan Patent Attorneys Association DE&I Promotion Committee, and other parties was held at the Patent Attorneys Association Hall.
 Each leader shared updates on their activities, and then 25 participants were divided into several groups to actively discuss the challenges and solutions regarding DE&I in the IP ecosystem.
 It was noted that DE&I in the IP ecosystem and in Japan is still at the starting line, and there is a need to clarify the challenges further.
 It was emphasized that it is important for the three parties to continue collaborating to explore approaches to solving these challenges.

 Photo - Group photo